-Mount Hood Tragedy: Two Teens Fall 150-Feet To Their Death While Hiking In Oregon
+Mount Hood Tragedy: Two Teens Fall 150 Feet To Their Death While Hiking In Oregon

 Two 19-year-old friends fell to their death while trying to climb Mount Hood in Oregon.
-Emma Place and Emily Lang fell 150-feet off the Pacific Trail Cliff on Saturday.
+Emma Place and Emily Lang fell 150 feet off the Pacific Trail Cliff on Saturday.

 Emily Lang and Emma Place were found lifeless at the base of a waterfall approximately six miles from the Mount Hood area Timberline Lodge.
 Portland Mountain Rescue officials believe the two 19-year-old friends may have lost their footing on the slippery rocks above the waterfall and fell.